reesebre82/SudokuSolver/README.md

 <img src = "https://media.giphy.com/media/h8ZcdDt40orSeXaJKk/giphy.gif" />

-Here is the same program but with a small delay to show each cycles change.
+Here is the same problem but with a small delay to show each cycles change.
 <img src = "https://media.giphy.com/media/eiMhIztRZ6xBfnZaOM/giphy.gif" />

 Right now, the input for the Sudoku Problem to be solved requires hard code.